tofsjinadu/Customer_Service_Portfolio/README.md

 ## 📬 Contact

-Atofarati is open to opportunities in customer service, client support, and related roles.
+Atofarati Oluwatofarati Jinadu is open to opportunities in customer service, client support, and related roles.

 For inquiries, collaborations, or employment opportunities, please use the contact section provided in the portfolio.